miku/zek/README.md

   -F    skip formatting
   -P string
-        if set, write out struct within a package with the given name -c    emit more compact struct (noop, as this is the default since 0.1.7) -d    debug output
+        if set, write out struct within a package with the given name -S int
+        read at most this many bytes, approximately (0=unlimited) -c    emit more compact struct (noop, as this is the default since 0.1.7) -d    debug output
   -e    add comments with example